 The workspaces in the manor barn are also handicap accessible (there is a ramp to the dance studio, for example, and the shower room and toilet are also accessible by wheelchair).

-In summer all premises are reserved for groups and the residence functions as a production residence.
-Groups can apply for a grant to cover living and travel expenses during their residency.
+In summer all premises are reserved for workgroups and the residence functions as a production residence.
+Groups can apply for grant and support for travel expenses for a work period of two to four weeks.

 The Saari Residence’s purpose is to offer artists and researchers from different disciplines a peaceful working environment and excellent opportunities for interaction.
 Artists and researchers also encounter each other at the residency.
 Consequently, opportunities for interaction between these often very different residents abound as does the possibility for breaking the boundaries between their disciplines.
 The Saari Well is also an opportunity for artists and researchers working at the residence to meet, share, and leave their mark on each other’s thoughts, work and the Saari Residence.
 Read more about the Saari Well

-Application period for the Saari Residence begins on 1 August and ends on 31 August 16.00 Finnish time (Eastern European Summer Time, GMT + 3).
-Only the applications submitted online during the application period will be taken into consideration.
+Application period for residencies begins on 1 March and ends on 31 March 16.00 Finnish time (Eastern European Summer Time, GMT + 3).

 The applications are reviewed by peers.
 The reviewers are experts in the field or sub-discipline under which the application has been collocated, and they have the necessary experience to assess applications.
 The reviewers of Kone Foundation applications generally vary from year to year.